fshowalter/franksmovielog.com/content/reviews/bandolero-1968.md

 slug: bandolero-1968
 ---

-Despite teaming James Stewart and Dean Martin, _Bandolero_ may be one of the reasons the Western died as a genre.
+Despite teaming James Stewart and Dean Martin, _Bandolero_ may be one of the reasons the Western died.

 The plot sees George Kennedy as a sheriff purusing outlaw brothers Stewart and Martin into bandit country after they kidnapp a wealthy widow, played by Raquel Welch.